loaiabdalslam/slide-show-module/README.md

   6-Width of the image ---- "380".
   7-Height of the image ---- "380".
   8-Time of the inerval in Milliseconds ---- 2000.

+  Example for calling the function : slideMeBabe(links, 0, 2,"divs","coats" ,380, 380, null)